Industry Solutions

 Every credible discussion of retail AI needs to address its limitations.
 A few risks are worth planning for before adoption.

-• Data quality.
-This remains a foundational challenge, since BCG notes that most retailers are held back by fragmented, low quality data resulting from years of underinvestment, and AI outputs are only as strong as the data feeding them.
+- Data quality.
+This is still the foundation.
+BCG finds most retailers held back by fragmented, low quality data after years of underinvestment.
+AI output is only ever as good as what feeds it.

-• Unmanaged adoption.
-This is another real risk, with BCG citing productivity drags of over 20 percent in early AI rollouts where tools were introduced without proper training or workflow redesign.
+- Unmanaged adoption.
+This is a real risk.
+BCG cites productivity drags of over 20 percent in early rollouts, where tools arrived without training or workflow redesign.

-• Cybersecurity.
-This becomes non-negotiable as AI increasingly touches customer data and decisions, since retailers must protect their models and interfaces against threats like prompt injection and data poisoning.
+- Cybersecurity.
+This turns non-negotiable once AI touches customer data and decisions.
+Models and interfaces need defending against prompt injection and data poisoning.

-• Workforce transition.
-This itself is a challenge, since BCG describes the shift ahead as the largest workforce change since the introduction of the personal computer, requiring sustained investment in reskilling rather than a one time training event.
+- Workforce transition.
+BCG calls the shift ahead the largest workforce change since the personal computer.
+That needs sustained reskilling, not a single training event.

 How Retailers Should Approach AI Adoption